AndrewBartson/travel_plannerFE/README.md

 "npm install"
 "npm start"

-The front end components will run a server on localhost:3000.
+The front end components run a server on localhost:3000.
-In this version of the project, the url links in the front end components are configured to interact with localhost:8001.
+In this version of the project, the url links in the front end components are configured to send HTTP requests to localhost:8001.

-The back end components will run a server on localhost:8001.
+The back end components run a server on localhost:8001.
-The back end will make calls to Google Directions API and Google Places API.
+The back end sends HTTP requests to Google Directions API and Google Places API.